UGA Bulletin Logo

 Course Description

-Discusses common physiology career options.
 Develops written and oral communication skills applicable to professional settings.
-Fosters skills in leadership and teamwork; workplace-related social skills; emotional intelligence, resiliency, and reflective practices; and develops an understanding of professionalism and ethical principles.
+Fosters skills in leadership and collaboration, workplace-related social skills, time management, and strategic planning.
+Develops understanding of professionalism and ethical principles.

 Athena Title